code4romania/catalog-politic/README.md

 This project is built by amazing volunteers and you can be one of them!
 Here's a list of ways in [which you can contribute to this project](.github/CONTRIBUTING.MD).

-You can also list any pending features and planned improvements for the project here.
+You can also have a look at the list below for the open issues.
+Please leave a comment on an issue if you want to work on it.
 ### Currently [open issues](https://github.com/code4romania/catalog-politic/issues)

 ## Built With